sparcopen/opencon/README.md

-# Welcome to behind the scenes!
+# Welcome to the OpenCon HQ

 We're just getting this off the ground, best to hit watch the repo in the top right for notifications about when there is a bit more going on here.